Autoscale with Prometheus

 metric_min / metric_max |

-Lower/upper bounds to activate Range mode | No | – |
+Lower/upper bounds to activate range mode.
+Both must be set if either is used. | No | – |

 exp |

-Exponent for sensitizer function in Range mode | No | 1/3 |
+Exponent for sensitizer function in range mode | No | 1/3 |

 tolerance_up / tolerance_down |

-Fractional dead-zone tolerances | No | 0.1 / 0.1 |
+Fractional dead-zone tolerances for scale-up and scale-down separately | No | 0.1 / 0.1 |

 cool_up_seconds |

-Minimum time (in seconds) to wait after a scale-up event before allowing another upscale. | No | 15 |
+Minimum seconds to wait after a scale-up before allowing another upscale | No | 15 |

 cool_down_seconds |

-Minimum time (in seconds) to wait after a scale-down event before allowing another downsize. | No | 15 |
+Minimum seconds to wait after a scale-down before allowing another downscale | No | 15 |

 scale_up_throttle |

-Max factor per upscale (9.0 = +900%) | No | 9.0 |
+Max factor per upscale step (9.0 = +900%) |

 scale_down_throttle |

-Max fraction per downscale (0.2 = -20%) | No | 0.2 |
+Max fraction removable per downscale step (0.2 = -20%) |

 app |